networknt/light-doc/content/tutorial/common/discovery/multiple.md

 ## Introduction

-In this step we're going to start two `API D` instances that will listen to `7444` and `7445`.
+In this step, we're going to start two `API D` instances that will listen to `7444` and `7445`.

-Let's copy our current state from last step into the `multiple` directory.
+Let's copy our current state from the last step into the `multiple` directory.

 ```bash
 cp -r ~/networknt/discovery/api_a/dynamic/ ~/networknt/discovery/api_a/multiple